 We will give a 32-bit example that should help explain the concept called endian-ness.
 When written on paper, the decimal integer 19,549,669 consists of eight decimal digits.
 Converted to hexadecimal notation this value would appear as 01 2A 4D E5 where each two hex digits comprise one byte.
-(A single hex digit by itself is 4 bits).
-We can put the hexadecimal bytes in boxes and write where MSB stands for Most Significant Byte and LSB stands for Least Significant Byte.
-This hexadecimal form corresponds to one way to write any 32-bit integer.
+A single hex digit by itself represents 4 bits.
+We can put the hexadecimal notation for the bytes in boxes and write where MSB stands for Most Significant Byte and LSB stands for Least Significant Byte.
+This hexadecimal format corresponds to one way to write any 32-bit integer on paper.
 Reading from left-to-right, the most significant parts come first and the least significant parts come last.
-When written on paper the 32-bit value 01 2A 4D E5 is the same whether it gets stored in either a Motorola or an Intel type of computer.
+When written on paper in hex, the 32-bit value 01 2A 4D E5 is the same whether it gets stored in either a Motorola or an Intel type of computer.